-The New box appears and you can choose Ladder Diagram, Project, Servo Setup, or SERCOS setup.
-When creating new files in PiCPro for Windows Professional Edition, you can also select the CPU type (PiC or MMC).
+The New box appears and you can choose Ladder Diagram, Project, SERCOS Setup, or Servo setup.
+When creating new files in PiCPro for Windows Professional Edition, you can also select the CPU type (PiC, MMC, or MMC for PC).
 The default selection is the last selection made.

-Note: In the PiCPro for Windows MMC Edition, the CPU type is always MMC and, therefore, is not an option on this dialog.
+Note: In the PiCPro for Windows Standalone MMC Edition, the CPU type is always MMC and, therefore, is not an option on this dialog.